-My only critique is that this timeframe felt like a bit of a stretch.
-I’ve got 45 years in between now and then!
+My only critique is that this timeframe feels like a bit of a stretch.
+I’ve got a few decades in between now and then!

 I personally like to add intermediate steps, such as where I want to be in 5 years, as well as major milestones like when my kids graduate high school.
 But the PowerSheets workbook provides the space and flexibility to do that.